Food for Ants

 Wild Feeder Insects: Where and How to Find?

 The answer is simple.
 Grasshoppers usually appear during the daytime in summer.
 Crickets are the opposite; they are nocturnal (found at night).
 Look for them in humid areas with lots of plants, near your house or in parks.
 The way to obtain grubs/beetle larvae from outside is by breaking parts off a rotting log.
 There may be other critters you could use for feeders in a rotting log, including centipedes, termites, flies and earwigs.
 Please avoid areas that use pesticides, which may end up in your colony, causing problems.
-One easy way to kill such insects is to freeze them or deep them quickly n boiling water; doing so can also kill parasites that might be present.
+One easy way to kill such insects is to freeze them or dip them quickly in boiling water; doing so can also kill parasites that might be present.

 -